gawainchin/FinanceRBA-Demo/README.md

 ```

 The system will:
-1. Load and process market research documents
+1. Initialize the AI agent network
-2. Initialize AI agents
+2. Process and embed market research documents
-3. Start an interactive session for portfolio review and investment strategy
+3. Start an interactive session for personalized financial advice

 ## Project Structure